Circa 2015, I applied for the position of content writer at a local IT company. In the interview, I was asked to write 500 words on content marketing.

 What is Marketing?

-Before I get you all confused (probably, overwhelmed too) about the types of marketing, let me explain what marketing means to me.
+Before you get all confused (probably, overwhelmed too) about the types of marketing, let me explain what marketing means to me.

 Marketing is the language and approach you use to communicate about your offerings to your audience.